-The SuperDoctor® III program is a Web-based management tool that supports remote management capability.
+The SuperDoctor® III program is a web-based management tool that supports remote management capability.
 It includes Remote and Local Management tools.
-The local management is called the SD III Client.
-The SuperDoctor III program included on the CDROM that came with your motherboard allows you to monitor the environment and operations of your system.
+The local management is called SD III Client.
+The SuperDoctor III program allows you to monitor the environment and operations of your system.
 SuperDoctor III displays crucial system information such as CPU temperature, system voltages and fan status.
-See the Figure below for a display of the SuperDoctor III interface.
+See the figures below for examples of the SuperDoctor III interface.